 We do not own or operate manufacturing facilities for the production of any of our product candidates beyond Phase II clinical trials, nor do we have plans to develop our own manufacturing operations for Phase III clinical materials or commercial products in the foreseeable future.
-We currently depend on third-party CMOs for all of our required raw materials and drug substance for our preclinical research and clinical trials.
+We currently depend on third-party Commercial Manufacturing Organizations, or CMOs, for all of our required raw materials and drug substance for our preclinical research and clinical trials.
 We do not have contractual relationships for the commercial manufacture of all our product candidates.
 For Trokendi XR, Oxtellar XR and our product candidates, we currently rely on single third-party suppliers for raw materials including drug substance and single manufacturers for the final commercial products.
 We currently employ internal resources and as needed third-party consultants to manage our manufacturing contractors.

-For both Oxtellar XR and Trokendi XR, we have entered into agreements with leading CMOs headquartered in North America for the manufacture of the final commercial products.
-They offer a comprehensive range of contract manufacturing and packaging services and have successfully handled the scale up of Oxtellar XR to a commercial production scale and will scale up commercial production of Trokendi XR in preparation for commercialization of this product, assuming final FDA approval.
+We have entered into agreements with Patheon Pharmaceuticals Inc. and Catalent Pharma Solutions, leading CMOs headquartered in North America, for the manufacture of the final commercial products Oxtellar XR and Trokendi XR, respectively.
+These CMOs offer a comprehensive range of contract manufacturing and packaging services and have successfully handled the scale up of Oxtellar XR and Trokendi XR to a commercial production scale.